camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/eksctl.md

 Following this guide results in the following:

-- An AWS EKS 1.28 Kubernetes cluster with four nodes.
+- An Amazon EKS 1.28 Kubernetes cluster with four nodes.
 - Installed and configured [EBS CSI driver](https://docs.aws.amazon.com/eks/latest/userguide/ebs-csi.html), which is used by the Camunda 8 Helm chart to create [persistent volumes](https://kubernetes.io/docs/concepts/storage/persistent-volumes/).
 - A [managed Aurora PostgreSQL 15.4](https://aws.amazon.com/rds/aurora/) instance that will be used by the Camunda 8 components.
 - [IAM Roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) (IRSA) configured.